astronomer/docs/astro/cli/sql-cli.md

 Configure a local data source to test your SQL queries using only a standard SQLite connection.

 1. Add the data source to your `data` directory.
-2. Decide the environment in which you want to use the data.
-In your `config` directory, open the `configuration.yaml` for the environment.
+2. In your `config` directory, open the `configuration.yaml` for the environment where you want to use the data.
 3. Configure a SQLite connection to your data source.
 For example:

     ```yaml